liatcohen1019/final-project-swifter-wetjets/README.md

 13b.
 Location will change to Starbucks, COVID, game is lost 13c. no results yet

 14a.
-If track is selected, press h to go to the hinman 14b.
+If track is selected, press e to go to the events center 14b.
 Location will change to Events Center, NO COVID, game is won 14c. no results yet